henrikstranneheim/MIP_api/docs/MIP_overview.rst

  	* Annotate all alleles for a position
  		* Split multi-allelic records into single records to ease annotation
  		* Left align and trim variants to normalise them prior to annotation
- 	* Annotate coverage across genetic region using Chanjo
+ 	* Annotate coverage across genetic regions
  	* Extracts QC-metrics and stores them in YAML format
  - Standardized
  	* Use standard formats whenever possible